Keyboard shortcuts

 Interactive Mode

-Use tool_repl for manual validation:
+Use tool_repl for manual validation.

 cargo run -p aura-harness --bin tool_repl -- \